-The COVID-19 pandemic has abruptly transformed operations across IU, and has had particularly significant consequences for the international mobility of students, faculty, and staff.
-Many of our programs have been disrupted—including study abroad, faculty research exchanges, and events at the Global Gateways.
+The COVID-19 pandemic abruptly transformed operations across IU, and had particularly significant consequences for the international mobility of students, faculty, and staff.
+Many of our programs were disrupted—including study abroad, faculty research exchanges, and events at the Global Gateways.

-These developments challenge us, because the immersion in foreign cultures that international mobility facilitates is a powerful and transformative learning experience.
-But they also focus attention on a persistent challenge to international education, namely accessibility.
+These developments challenged us, because the immersion in foreign cultures that international mobility facilitates is a powerful and transformative learning experience.
+But they also focused attention on a persistent challenge to international education, namely accessibility.

-Our efforts in the coming academic year will be devoted to addressing this accessibility gap by bringing internationalization home.
-We plan to draw on IU’s rich global resources and international connections to offer more international and intercultural learning opportunities for all students, whatever their campus, discipline, or degree program.
+Our efforts turned to addressing this accessibility gap by bringing internationalization home and taking advantage of the new skills everyone developed to connect virtually.
+We have been drawing on IU’s rich global resources and international connections to offer more international and intercultural learning opportunities for all students, whatever their campus, discipline, or degree program.

 Access to international learning opportunities

 Intercultural and international education is central to the university’s mission.
 Our goal is to help students understand the limits of their own experience, increase their critical capacity to understand other perspectives, and ultimately develop a personal commitment to the principle that all people, in all societies, are entitled to dignity, respect, and security.

 Leverage IU’s connections and expertise to stay global